BingyaoHuang/single-shot-pro-cam-calib/README.md

-A Single-shot-per-pose Camera-Projector Calibration System For Imperfect Planar Targets
+A Fast and Flexible Projector-Camera Calibration System
 ===

 ## Introduction
-A single-shot-per-pose camera-projector calibration method that deals with imperfect planarity of the calibration target.
+A fast and flexible projector-camera calibration system that is single-shot-per-pose and deals with imperfect planarity of the calibration target.

 Highlights:
-* The proposed method performs camera-projector pair calibration with only a single-shot-per-pose, making it practically convenient in many applications.
-It can provide flexible and accurate results even when the board is handheld.
-* A bundle adjustment (BA) algorithm is developed to jointly optimize the estimated camera/projector models and feature points in model space.
+* The system explicitly deals with the noise due to imperfect planarity with a novel **bundle adjustment** solution.
-* Unlike many existing methods, to calibrate the system, we apply points from a **Structured Light (SL) pattern** rather than from a checkerboard.
-This strategy boosts not only the number of feature points but also their spatial distribution, and hence improves calibration robustness.
+* Our calibration system applies **structured light (SL) pattern keypoints** rather than checkerboard corners.
+This strategy boosts both the number of keypoints and their spatial distribution, and hence improves calibration robustness.
+* Our system requires **only a single shot per pose**, making it practically convenient in many applications.
+* A practical **open source projector-camera calibration software** with GUI is provided to benefit the society.

-For more info please refer to our [paper][1]. **To reproduce paper results please refer to [ismar18][5] branch.**
+For more info please refer to our [journal paper][8] and [conference paper][1].
+* To reproduce [conference paper][1] results please refer to [ismar18][5] branch.
+* To reproduce [journal paper][1] results please refer to [tase20][9] branch.

+Updates:
+* **Updated 06/03/2020: [Journal paper][8] accepted**.
-**Updated 04/02/2020: Windows 64-bit executable released, no need to install MATLAB or OpenCV**.
+* **Updated 04/02/2020: Windows 64-bit executable released, no need to install MATLAB or OpenCV**.
 See [Windows 64-bit executable](#windows-64-bit-executable-matlab-and-opencv-not-required) below.

 ## Usage